JdeRobot/RoboticsAcademy/exercises/autopark/README.md

 ## How to run
 To launch the example, follow the steps below:
 1. Run Gazebo simulator:
-    * Execution without seeing the world:
-       `$ gzserver autopark.world`
     * Execution watching the world:
        `$ gazebo autopark.world`
 2. Running the practice and the user interface:
      `$ python2 autopark.py autopark_conf.yml`
 3. Execution of the automatic evaluator:
      `$ python2 referee.py referee.yml`

 To simplify the closure of the environment, just close the Autopark window (s). *`Ctrl + C` will give problems.*